How does an approved writer get addresses from Slack via Abby the Bot?

 Where can I find postcard stamps or plain postcards with stamps printed on them?

-• You can order Pre-Stamped Postcards or Postcard Stamps online from USPS.com
+- You can order Pre-Stamped Postcards or Postcard Stamps online from USPS.com

-• While there are some individuals and businesses selling mint condition or unused so-called vintage and even contemporary Forever rate postage stamps, Postcards to Voters does not recommend, refer, warranty, or otherwise endorse any seller of postage besides the United States Postal Service at their Post Offices, authorized retail partners, or their online website USPS.com.
+- While there are some individuals and businesses selling mint condition or unused so-called vintage and even contemporary Forever rate postage stamps, Postcards to Voters does not recommend, refer, warranty, or otherwise endorse any seller of postage besides the United States Postal Service at their Post Offices, authorized retail partners, or their online website USPS.com.
 If you notice any postage seller using our name and/or logo in connection with their sales, please let us know.
 We have no association with any postage seller and have never had a business arrangement with any postage seller.

-Do we have a resource list for purchasing creative postcards?
+Is there a resource list for purchasing creative postcards?

-YES.
+YES!
 Click here

 What are the USPS size and thickness parameters for postcards?